-Aboriginal women hold special knowledge that is vital to caring for country.
-Women have particular knowledge of certain bush foods, plants, burning and women’s cultural sites; and they have social skills important to community involvement and decision-making.
+Aboriginal women hold special knowledge that is vital to caring for Country.
+Women have particular knowledge of certain bush foods, plants, burning and women’s cultural sites.
+In addition, they have social skills important to community involvement and decision making.
 Yet, until recently, Indigenous ranger programs have been dominated by male rangers.
-While groups are starting to recognise the need to have more women involved, many barriers remain:
+While groups are starting to recognize the need to have more women involved, many barriers remain:

 - Loss of vital Traditional Knowledge as older people pass away, with an urgent need to pass this knowledge along to younger generations; and

-- The work of women rangers is often less recognised or formalised than that of their male counterparts.
+- Work of women rangers less recognized or formalized than that of their male counterparts.

 The Nature Conservancy (TNC) works with women from the Fish River Station and the Ngukurr to address these issues by:

-- Providing opportunities for women to spend time on their Country and be more involved in land management.
+- Providing opportunities for women to spend time on their Country and be more involved in land management; and

 - Providing opportunities for community development projects and training.